BiggerPockets/patterns/_patterns/prefer-request-specs-over-controller.md

 - Can test multiple HTTP requests in each example.
 - Tests full request response cycle, including routing, controllers, and views.
 Request spec behaviour is closer to the execution in production environment than controller spec.
-- Less cupled with controler behaviour.
+- Less coupled with controller behaviour.

 ### 🏎️ Speed